The Layoff Lady

 Getting Your Patter Down

-Talking About Your Current State and Near Term Plans
+Talking About Your Current State and Plans

 • You were not fired, discarded, cut loose, or shitcanned.
 These words imply that you did something terrible enough to get fired or that you’re mad because something awful was done to you.